Skip to content

 • The right to access information about automated decision-making

 • Expansion of legal rights in event of a data breach: The CCPA gives consumers the right to take legal action if their non-redacted and non-encrypted information gets exposed.
-The CPRA adds consumer login credentials to the list of personal information data leaks that a California resident can file a lawsuit for and makes it mandatory for businesses to induct appropriate security measures.
+The CPRA adds consumer login credentials to the list of personal information data leaks that a California resident can file a lawsuit for and makes it mandatory for businesses to apply appropriate security measures.

 • Adopting certain GDPR principles: The CPRA has adopted several GDPR principles, including: